opendocsg/slw-judgments-backfill/2015_SGCA_67/report.md

  (d) fourth, the determination of that question of law by the High Court must have affected the outcome of the case.

-( _Mohammad Faizal_ at [15], citing _Bachoo Mohan Singh v Public Prosecutor and other applications_ [2010] 1 SLR 966 at [29])
+( _Mohammad Faizal_ at [15], citing _Bachoo Mohan Singh v Public Prosecutor and other applications_ <span class="citation">[2010] 1 SLR 966</span> at [29])

-7       Further, the court retains the discretion to refuse leave even where these conditions are satisfied, although strong and cogent grounds would have to be shown before the court exercises its discretion in this manner ( _Mah Kiat Seng v Public Prosecutor_ [2011] 3 SLR 859 at [13], cited with approval in _James Raj s/o Arokiasamy v Public Prosecutor_ [2014] 3 SLR 750 at [15]).
+7       Further, the court retains the discretion to refuse leave even where these conditions are satisfied, although strong and cogent grounds would have to be shown before the court exercises its discretion in this manner ( _Mah Kiat Seng v Public Prosecutor_ <span class="citation">[2011] 3 SLR 859</span> at [13], cited with approval in _James Raj s/o Arokiasamy v Public Prosecutor_ <span class="citation">[2014] 3 SLR 750</span> at [15]).

 8       As mentioned, Mr Sreenivasan posed three questions of law which he contended should be answered.
-The first centres on whether the presumption of legality affirmed by this court in _Ramalingam Ravinthran v Attorney General_ [2012] 2 SLR 49 (“ _Ramalingam_ ”) at [44] applies in the context of what was referred to as the “ _Kadar_ obligation of disclosure” (stemming from the decision of this court in _Muhammad Bin Kadar and another v Public Prosecutor_ [2011] 3 SLR 1205 (“ _Kadar_ ”)).
+The first centres on whether the presumption of legality affirmed by this court in _Ramalingam Ravinthran v Attorney General_ <span class="citation">[2012] 2 SLR 49</span> (“ _Ramalingam_ ”) at [44] applies in the context of what was referred to as the “ _Kadar_ obligation of disclosure” (stemming from the decision of this court in _Muhammad Bin Kadar and another v Public Prosecutor_ <span class="citation">[2011] 3 SLR 1205</span> (“ _Kadar_ ”)).
 In our judgment, this does not raise a question of law of public interest.
 The presumption is a rebuttable presumption that stems from the fact that those holding public office are to be taken, in the first instance, to be acting lawfully ( _Ramalingam_ at [45]).
 Mr Sreenivasan submitted that this does not extend beyond the exercise of prosecutorial discretion to the conduct of a case before the court.
 But we see no basis to think that this is so.
 As was noted in _Ramalingam_ :

  (a) At [46], the presumption is justified in the case of the Public Prosecutor by virtue of his high constitutional office and hence the courts may presume that when he acts, he is doing so to vindicate the public interest.
 In our judgment, the underlying rationale for the presumption continues to apply beyond the initial decision to prosecute through to the actual conduct of the case in court.
 It is true that before the court, those conducting the prosecution are also officers of the court and for any failure in this regard, they may be held to account.
 But that is not an issue that has arisen in this case; and